SciML/DifferentialEquations.jl/docs/src/man/overview.md

 object returns with many error calculations.
 An array of solutions can be made into a `ConvergenceSimulation` (or the test_convergence functions can be used) which then generates all of the convergence test results and allows for plotting (great for developing new methods!).

-Near Future:

-The `BenchmarkSimulations` allows one to compare between methods and easily plot the results.
-Also, recipes are provided for Runge-Kutta tableaus to plot stability regions and calculate the coefficient of the highest order truncation error term.
+The benchmark suite allows one to compare between methods and easily plot the results.
+Recipes are provided for Runge-Kutta tableaus to plot stability regions.